-Hold romaine head at root end and cut into ¼" pieces.
+Hold romaine heart at root end and cut into ¼" pieces.

 Combine ⅔ the garlic (reserve remaining for dressing) and 1 Tbsp. olive oil in a mixing bowl.

 Par-bake the Flatbreads

-Place flatbreads directly on oven rack, and toast until warmed, 4-5 minutes.
+Place flatbreads directly on oven rack, and toast in hot oven until warmed, 4-5 minutes.

 Sear the Mushrooms

 Place a medium non-stick pan over medium-high heat.

 Add 1 Tbsp. olive oil, portobello mushrooms, and a pinch of salt and pepper to hot pan.
 Stir occasionally until mushrooms are tender and lightly browned, 3-4 minutes.

 Remove from burner.

 Assemble and Bake the Pizzas

 Carefully transfer flatbreads to a clean work surface.
 Brush garlic-oil mixture onto flatbreads.
 Place mushrooms on flatbreads, then mozzarella and half the Parmesan (reserve remaining for dressing).
 Top with tomatoes.

 Place directly on oven rack, with prepared baking sheet on rack below to catch drips.
 Bake until cheese is bubbling and bread is crispy, 9-11 minutes.

 While pizzas bake, make dressing.